mnelson4/yet-another-related-posts-plugin/readme.txt

 However, YARPP does have difficulty with languages that don't place spaces between words (Chinese, Japanese, etc.).
 For these languages, the "consider body" and "consider titles" options in the "Relatedness options" may not be very helpful.
 Using only tags and categories may work better for these languages.

+= YARPP seems to be broken since I upgraded to WordPress X.X. =

+Before upgrading to a new WordPress version, you should first deactivate all plugins, then upgrade your WordPress, and then reactivate your plugins.
+Even then, you may still find that something went wrong with your YARPP functionality.
+If so, try these steps:

 = Things are weird after I upgraded. =

 1. Visit the "Related Posts (YARPP)" settings page to verify your settings.
-2. Disactivate YARPP, replace the YARPP files on the server with a fresh copy of the new version, and then reactivate it.
+2. Deactivate YARPP, replace the YARPP files on the server with a fresh copy of the new version, and then reactivate it.
 3. Install the official [YARPP Experiments](http://wordpress.org/extend/plugins/yarpp-experiments/) plugin to flush the cache.

 = Can I clear my cache?
 Can I build up the cache manually? =